getpelican/pelican/docs/plugins.rst

                                                                 generator in a tuple or in a list. pages_generate_context          pages_generator, metadata pages_generator_init            pages_generator                 invoked in the PagesGenerator.__init__

+writer_output                   output                          invoked just before content is written out to disk. `output` is StringIO
+                                                                object that can be read from and written to to filter the final output.
 =============================   ============================   ===========================================================================

 The list is currently small, so don't hesitate to add signals and make a pull